tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 as is customary in TensorFlow.

 Recall that sampling is meant to give the seed node a sufficiently large neighborhood such that a GNN model can compute a useful hidden state.
-Hence readout only makes sense for the seed node; other nodes
-(even if in the same node set) need their own subgraphs sampled around them to compute an equally useful hidden state.
+Hence readout only makes sense for the seed node; other nodes (even if in the same node set) need their own subgraphs sampled around them to compute an equally useful hidden state.
 Conversely, a node whose hidden state is never read out is not useful as a seed node for sampling.

 Hence training with sampled subgraphs usually implies that readout happens precisely from the seed node of each input graph.

-As of this writing (March 2023), the sampler tool does not yet create an explicit `"_readout"` node set.
-Instead, it assumes that all seed nodes are drawn from the same node set and stores the seed node as the first node of that node set in the sampled subgraph.
-It falls on the model to know that node set and read out the node from there.
+As of this writing (July 2023), the sampler tool does not yet create an explicit `"_readout"` node set.
+Instead, it samples each subgraph from a single seed node, always from the same node set, and stores the seed as the first node of that node set.
+It falls on the model to know that special node set and read out the hidden state of its first node with `tf.gather_first_node()`, or to add the equivalent readout structure using `tfgnn.add_readout_from_first_node()`.

 ### End-to-End Heterogeneous Graph Sampling: OGBN-MAG